mdavids/rfc/content/draft-davids-forsalereg-15.md

 in (#introsect).

-If the forsale-content is absent or invalid, but a valid version tag is present, processors **SHOULD** assume that the domain is for sale.
+If the forsale-content is absent or invalid, but a valid version tag is present, processors **SHOULD** assume that the domain is for sale unless a local policy indicates otherwise.
 For
 example:

 ```